swcarpentry/shell-novice/06-find.md

 6:and the presence of absence:
 ~~~

-Now we want to use the option '-i' to make our search case-insensitive:
+Now we want to use the option `-i` to make our search case-insensitive:

 ~~~ {.input}
 $ grep -n -w -i the haiku.txt